tomas3603/qtm350-quiz01/README.md

 24. Delete the `feature-update` branch from your local machine.
 25. Delete the `feature-update` branch from your forked repository on GitHub using the command line.

+## Bonus Questions

+These bonus questions are designed to test advanced Git and GitHub skills.
+Attempt them only after completing the main assignment tasks and if you still have time (and like challenges).
+Document all steps and commands used.

+1. Send a pull request with your changes to the original repository (this one).
+Document each step of the process.
+2. Perform an interactive rebase to squash the last two commits into a single commit.
+3. Implement a pre-commit hook that prevents commits if the `README.md` file is not updated.
+Provide the bash script for the hook and describe how to set it up.
+(This one is quite challenging.)

 Best of luck!